TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 3/1 Chronicles 3.4.md

 ---

-six were born unto him in Hebron; and there he reigned seven years and six months.
-And in Jerusalem he reigned thirty and three years;
+six were born to him in Hebron; and there he reigned seven years and six months.
+In Jerusalem he reigned thirty-three years;